aixiuxiuxiu/blog/_posts/2024-08-27-pdfextractor.md

 <!-- Recently, the new model [ColPali](https://arxiv.org/html/2407.01449v2) has attracte a lot of attention, for its use of a vision-language model to extract information for retrieval purposes.
 This approach demonstrates that leveraging recent Vision Language Models can produce high-quality, contextualized embeddings directly from images of document pages. -->

 There are various  PDF extraction tools available on the market.
-Some companies provide paid solutions with advanced features, while several open-source Python packages, such as `PyPDF` and `PDFPlumber`, are also highly effective.
+Some companies provide paid solutions with advanced features, while several open-source Python packages, such as `PyPDF` and `PDFPlumber`, are also very handy.
 In this discussion, I will compare the impact of different PDF extraction methods on retrieval performance.